AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 ``audience`` | Includes all metadata from Experience Platform needed to create an audience in the destination platform. |
 ``credential`` | Specifies the authorization type for your destination. |
 ``metadataTemplate`` | Includes basic information for HTTP calls to your destination, to create, update, validate, and delete audiences. |
-``validations`` | Runs validations for e.g. account number before making a call to the partner API.|
+``validations`` | Runs validations for any fields in the template configuration before making a call to the partner API.
+For example, you could validate that the user's account ID is input correctly. |

-Descriptions of all parameters in the template are further below in this page.
+Descriptions of all parameters in the template are further below on this page.

 ## Getting started with audience templates API operations

-Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain required headers and how to get allowlisted.
+Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain required headers and how to get allow listed.

 ## Create a new audience template {#create}